 Lab Setting: For the MCB program, the maximum number of students in a lab is 36; and the maximum teacher-to-student ratio is 36 to 1.
-For MA, and PFT, the maximum number of students in the lab is 15; and the maximum teacher-to-student ratio is 15 to 1.
-For VA MT, the maximum number of students in a lab setting is 12; and the maximum student-to-teacher ratio is 12 to 1.
-Supervision during laboratory instruction for Surgical Technology (ST) is defined as a student to faculty ratio of 10:1.
+For MA, and PFT, the maximum number of students in the lab is 15; and the maximum teacher- to-student ratio is 15 to 1.
+For VAMT, the maximum number of students in a lab setting is 12; and the maximum student-to-teacher ratio is 12 to 1.